SkiddieAhn/Paper-Making-Anomalies-More-Anomalous/README.md

 Seungkyun Hong and <ins>Sunghyun Ahn</ins> are equal contributors to this work and designated as co-first authors.

 ## Architecture overview of F2LM Generator
 This new Generator excels at predicting normal frame but struggles with abnormal one.
-It includes a module to **transform normal features** in bottleneck areas, reducing its ability to generate abnormal frame.
+It includes a module to **transform normal feature** in bottleneck areas, reducing its ability to generate abnormal frame.

 <img width="936" alt="fig-generator" src="https://github.com/SkiddieAhn/SkiddieAhn/assets/52392658/5c4f4ab5-b12e-4e31-8acd-3899e285eed2">